Behr’s 2019 Color of the Year is the 2019 home decor trend you will not want to miss!

 Behr recently announced their 2019 Color of the Year, Blueprint.
 Every year, they carefully choose a new color, and it instantly becomes one of their most popular choices.
 If you look back at the choices from years past, you can see why.
 They always pick gorgeous tones, that could satisfy any palette.
-This year, they picked a beautiful soft blue hue.
+This year, they choice, BLUEPRINT is a beautiful soft blue hue.

 I have been so READY to update our side door, and I thought that Behr Blueprint would do the trick.
 The color is timeless.
 In Behr’s press release, they explain the color as a “universally appealing hue [that] provides a steady stream of positivity and is poised to be an instant classic for years to come”.
 I love anything that brings positivity and good vibes, and if you have been following my blog, then you know I like to paint doors joyful colors, just like I did here.